UnitTestBot/UTBotJava/docs/UtUtilsClass.md

 For now UnitTestBot provides a special `UtUtils` class containing all _utility methods_ if at least one test class needs some of them.
 This class is generated once and the specific methods are imported from it if necessary.
 No need for _utility methods_ — no `UtUtils` class is generated.

-We create a separate `UtUtils` class for each supported codegen language (is this class is required).
+We create a separate `UtUtils` class for each supported codegen language (if this class is required).

 ## What does it look like

-Here is as example of documentation comment inherent to every `UtUtils` class:
+Here is an example of documentation comment inherent to every `UtUtils` class:

 ![Documentation](images/utbot_ututils_2.0.png)